joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/args_funcs_and_closure_exercises.md

 Write a `removeDupes` function that takes an array as an argument and returns a copy without any duplicate elements.
 Then, write a function `concatAndRemoveDupes`  that combines two arrays and removes any duplicates.

-Hint: Use the array method `includes` or use an object.
+  _Hint:_ Use the array method `includes`, an object, or a Set.
+Or the spread operator instead of concat.

 4. Given a list of grades, we can get the median grade by sorting the list and taking the middle element, or the average of the two middle elements.
 Create the functions `sort` and `middleElement`, and then use them to create the functions `median`.